jmnuf/eiba-fu/README.md

 # eiba-fu

 A simple transpiler that done for personal research/testing purposes and for fun.
-If you want to try it out, [Bun](https://bun.sh) is required to build/run the compiler.
+If you want to try it out, [Bun](https://bun.sh) v1.2.19 or higher is required to build/run the compiler.

-This project was created using `bun init` in bun v1.2.17.
-[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.

 You can see the examples presented in the ./examples/ folder to garner a look at what can be done in this toy language.
 Here is also an example showcase on how the language looks: